red5alex/hall-effect-gas-meter-sensor/README.md

 **Reading a Gas Meter with Magnetic Encoder using a Hall Effect sensor and an ESP32**

 Building a device for reading the pulse count of a gas meter using a hall effect sensor, and sending the counter value to an MQTT broker for further processing.

-**WORK IN PROGRESS - Because it is summer time, my gas heater is off though I cannot test the assembly before later this year**
+I tried it over one winter and it worked almost perfekt (lost about 1% of the pulses).

+**Note**: Besides using the magnetic counter, the Actaris G4 RF1 also features a mirror surface on the .001-wheel, allowing for optic reading with 10-fold resolution.
+I realized this only when I already had completed the build, and would have probably gone that way if I would have been aware of it earlier.
+Check out this project https://github.com/geertmeersman/energie-meter as a possibly better approach.

 <img src="figs/mounted.png" alt="picture of the sensor mounted to the gasmeter">